jfrancis42/js8net/README.md

 ## Executables

 There are several scripts bundled with the library that show how to do various things, and are useful in their own right.
 Each of them requires command-line flags or environment variables that point to the JS8Call server.
 One can use --js8_host and --js8_port, OR you can the environment variables JS8HOST and JS8PORT and combine that with the flag --env (to tell the script to use the env variables).
 The script that sends your APRS grid square can also optionally get your location from a GPSD server.
 This can be specified with either --gpsd_host and --gpsd_port, or by setting the GPSDHOST and GPSDPORT environment variables, combined with the --env flag.

+## The Web Interface

+I'm working on a new web interface for monitoring and interacting with JS8Call using the js8net library.
+It's very much in an alpha stage at this point, but it does (mostly) work.
+If you point it at a running JS8Call instance, it will provide you a running update on what your system is doing and who it's hearing.
+If you provide it with an EN.dat file (downloaded from the FCC at the link below) in the directory you run the web interface from, it'll even include the info on the callsigns heard.
+Note that in it's current alpha state, this only works for US callsigns.

+The download link for the FCC callsign date (updated daily, though you certainly don't have to update your own file daily) is here: ftp://wirelessftp.fcc.gov/pub/uls/complete/l_amat.zip

+At some point, I anticipate the option of querying one of the many callsign webpages with public APIs (such as qrz.com) for this info, allowing for resolution of non-US callsigns.

+For now, the "Send Grid" and "Send Heartbeat" buttons do work perfectly.
+The "Send Text Message" and "Send Email" buttons do not (yet).
+And the "Query" button for asking for unresolved grid squares sort of work some of the time (actually, it sends the query fine, it just sometimes doesn't "hear" the answer properly).
+It's alpha code.
+Deal with it.

+Note that IMHO, it would NOT be wise to expose this web page to the open internet.
+It allows anyone who stumbles across the page to send transmissions over radio with your callsign attached to them, but completely out of your control.
+In most countries (USA include), this is illegal.
+I anticipate putting a --read-only flag in the code at some point so you can expose what your station hears without the risk of random people sending data, but that does not yet exist.
+You've been warned...